openedinc/callisto/README.md

 Callisto provides the same generic event store.
 But it decomposes the various event types into their own structured forms and then exposes specific REST queries for each event type.
-It is our hope that the Callisto query web Services eventually become extensions to the IMS Global Caliper standard.
+It is our hope that the Callisto query web services eventually become extensions to the IMS Global Caliper standard.

 # Code and Architecture